-a sweet loaf of Sugared Vanilla Snickerdoodle Bread has all the sweet and tangy flavors of our favorite cinnamon cookie. vegan and gluten free cake!
+A sweet loaf of sugared vanilla snickerdoodle bread has all the tangy flavors of our favorite cinnamon cookie.
+Vegan and gluten free recipe.

 Sugared Vanilla Snickerdoodle Bread

 My favorite childhood cookie was not a classic Chocolate Chip.

 Nope - I loved the tangy, lightly sweet Snickerdoodle.
 Not the simple cinnamon cookie so many think it is - a true Snickerdoodle gets that tang from an essential ingredient that not everyone uses - cream of tartar.